 Myla released Amid the Flood in 2009, a record of reimagined hymns she made with her brother Luke, who’s currently in seminary in St. Louis.
 In 2010 she released her second solo album, double EP White/Gold.
 But something pretty important had happened before that date – she’d met and fallen in love with bassist/cellist Richard Thomas.
 They released White/Gold on their wedding day.

 When Myla talks about how she’s grown as an artist and how her career has evolved since her debut in 2006, she points to Richard.
 “When we started dating in 2008, he was immediately so interested and so invested in my music,” she says.
 “I’d always kind of felt like, I’m a solo act, I’ve got to figure everything out myself.
 But with him, I felt like I had a partner in it.
 He wanted to help and he had ideas and dreams for me.
 When you find someone who dreams for you, through your eyes – it just inspired me to want to do more, to have a thoughtful vision for my career, for my music, for what’s next.”

 So, what is next?
-Fresh off the release of her newest EP Drugs in October 2012, which climbed all the way up to #1 on Amazon’s Pop Singer/Songwriter Charts, Myla is already hard at work on her next full-length.
+Fresh off the release of her newest EP Drugs in October 2012, which climbed all the way up to #1 on Amazon’s Pop Singer/Songwriter Charts, Myla spent a year writing in preparation for her next full-length.
 That record was recorded and produced by Brad Jones (Josh Rouse, Hayes Carll, Over the Rhine) in Nashville.
 Hiding Places garnered praise from Billboard magazine and CMT Edge and is Myla’s most personal record to date.